 - Heroism Equals Job Qualification: The Nome King was originally going to use Glinda as bait for Elphaba; however, after seeing her in action during the Battle of the Emerald City, he decides to enlist her in translating the Grimmerie.

 - Crops up in the final chapter, when the newly-crowned Queen Ozma hires Elphaba and Glinda as teachers in the new magical tution program.
 Justified, given the lack of magical experts in the country following the invasion.
+Also defied in the penultimate chapter when the citizens of Oz attempt to nominate Dorothy for their new ruler, with Dorothy rejecting the offer and Elphaba reflecting that it would be a stupid decision anyway.

 - Humiliation Conga: After Dorothy beats him at his own game, the Nome King is subjected to an entire chapter of these courtesy of Elphaba, Glinda, and the Wizard.